LuborRod/fin_test/README.md

 You can use SWAGGER-UI for testing.
 Host - `http://localhost/api/documentation`.

+Also you can run tests - `make test`

 P.S
     I know about API Authentication by tokens.I missed it for speed.
 Also, I didn't open 443 port for HTTPS.
 I skipped `creating user/top-up wallet`.
 If I did this in real life, I would also add different currencies to wallets.